phnorwood/ansible/roles/certbot-ssl-management/README.md

 End result is a target host configured with CERTBOT, including explicit output command to generate custom SSL certificates for the target domain.

-The following is an example execution of the role output.
+The following is an example execution of the role output -- that is, the final output of this role then being used to complete the SSL wildcard configuration.

 e.g.